 How to sign-up:

-- Click on the Workshop Wednesdays link in the 'Book by Category' drop-down.
+- Click on the Workshops link on the main dashboard.

-If you have any questions about our technical Workshop Wednesdays, you can contact our Technical Resource Managers on email@example.com.
-If you have any questions about the Learning Lab and its programme, please email firstname.lastname@example.org
+If you have any questions about our Workshop Wednesdays, or student access to workshops and studios, you can contact our Technical Resource Managers on email@example.com.

 The workshops facilitate student agency, mobility outside your subject, and a chance for you to immerse yourself in creative cross-disciplinary exchange with your peers.
 The programme also gives students the opportunity to engage with students from different programmes and year groups as part of our wider creative community.